 To start, we’ll select the Products table from the Sample Database.
 Next, we’ll click the Summarize button in the Notebook Editor and select Custom Expression.
 Then, we’ll select

 Share from the dropdown menu, which will prompt us for a condition.
 In this case, we want to know which products have “Paper” in their title, so we’ll use the

 = Share(contains([Title], "Paper"))

-To change the formatting, select Settings in the bottom-left to bring up the settings sidebar, and change the Number options->Style to Percent.
+To change the formatting, select the Settings button in the bottom-left to bring up the Settings sidebar and change Number options → Style to Percent.

 Putting it all together

 Let’s create a fairly complex (contrived) question using expressions.
 Say we’ve been tasked to find the average net inflow for wool and cotton products by month in 2019, with net inflow being the selling price minus the cost we paid for the product.
 In other words: for each wool and cotton product unit sold, how much money on average did we make (or lose) per unit each month in 2019?

 To the get these fascinating numbers, we’ll need to use expressions to:

 - Compute the selling price per unit (custom column).

 - Filter results to only include wool or cotton products (custom filter), and limit those results to 2019.